Forensic Investigations BSc (Hons)

 Recognising the continual advancements in scientific analysis, we will monitor and discuss contemporary issues such as those concerning victims of serious crime, the impact of the media upon major investigations and the investigation of major disasters.

-We also offer a range of field trips2, which have previously included the National Justice Museum in Nottingham, where students are given a historical perspective of the development of justice and take part in researching archived case papers and documents, and a team building and problem solving day at an activity centre, where you can take part in a range of activities, including problem solving exercises and some physical activities (both field trips and team building courses are subject to availability and additional costs may apply).
+We also offer a range of field trips2, which have previously included the National Justice Museum in Nottingham, where students are given a historical perspective of the development of justice and take part in researching archived case papers and documents, and a team building and problem solving day at an activity centre, where you can take part in a range of activities, including problem solving exercises and some physical activities (field trips and team building courses are subject to availability and additional costs may apply).

 Throughout the course you are strongly encouraged to gain practical work experience.
 You have the opportunity to take a sandwich year on a professional placement or you may opt for a shorter placement2.
 Long and short-term placements have resulted in us helping organise a range of internships in the UK and abroad.
 Students from our course may also be able to get involved in the West Midlands Police Streetwatch scheme, which enables them to work alongside officers in promoting student safety and crime prevention.
 Participation in this scheme is voluntary and is subject to security checks by the police.